(52) 722 471 3828

 With a student-to-faculty ratio of 5:1, UChicago has a strong focus on interdisciplinary learning and research, offering double degree programs, unique majors and academic flexibility in over 52 areas of study!

 Beyond the arts and sciences, UChicago has a reputation for its professional schools, including the Pritzker School of Medicine, the Booth School of Business, and the Harris School of Public Policy.

 Established in 1856, the University of Chicago was initially funded through donations from wealthy Chicagoans and the oil magnet John D. Rockefeller.

-From principles to advanced topics classes, from preparatory courses in mathematics and statistics to research opportunities, the UChicago economics program strives to convey how economics reason.
+From principles to advanced topics classes, from preparatory courses in mathematics and statistics to research opportunities, the UChicago social sciences program strives to convey how society functions.